 - Ground black pepper to taste

-- 4 oz 1 cup mozzarella or cheddar cheese, shredded
+- 4 oz mozzarella or cheddar cheese shredded (1 cup)

 - Parmesan cheese optional

 - On Instant Pot, press Saute and wait until display says Hot.
-Takes 3-5 mins.
-Swirl oil to coat and add ground turkey.
+Takes 3-5 minutes.
+Swirl oil to coat and add ground beef.
 Start breaking into pieces with spatula.